 • Baked Trout with Almonds.
 This dish is delicious enough to make a special treat, but easy enough to become a regular weekday meal.
 Crunchy almonds go perfectly with the trout, which you can pop in the oven and leave to cook while you catch up on the day’s events.
 Your heart will love this recipe as much as you do, as it includes both oily fish and nuts, two great sources of unsaturated ‘good’ fats**.

-• Scrambled Egg with Spinach and Smoked Salmon.
+• Fish pie.
 Salmon is another wonderful oily fish, packing plenty of flavour as well as providing a source of unsaturated fat.
-Spinach, meanwhile, counts towards one of your five-a-day, and 400g offers 8.8g of healthy fibre.
 This recipe is also flexible enough to incorporate all kinds of vegetables – consider finely chopping pepper, mushrooms, or tomatoes and frying them briefly in a dry pan before adding the eggs.

-• Sage and Butternut Squash Risotto.
+• Falafel with Aubergine Dip.
 This is an excellent option for the vegetarian in your life, or just to get a bit of variety while exploring recipes for lowering cholesterol with a balanced diet.
-A dash of white wine combines with warming sage to provide a real winter comfort dish.
-This is rounded out by plenty of buttery squash flavour and crunchy toasted pine nuts.
+This recipe offers a good base for a classic falafel, but can be tailored towards anything you like by mixing in your favourite ingredients.

 Leave the chilli seeds in to add a little extra punch!

-• Wholegrain Spaghetti with Rocket, Walnuts, and Cherry Tomatoes.
+• Winter Vegetable Lasagne.
 Another great vegetarian dinner option, this is especially good when you need a great ‘wow’ meal over the weekend, but also lunches the following week.
-Cook up a big pot, then get creative with the leftovers – think spaghetti bake, or mix with a leafy green salad.
+Cook up a big tray, then get creative with the leftovers – think pasta bake, or mix with a leafy green salad.

 Cholesterol-lowering recipe Q&A